Gesee-y/Outdoors.jl/Readme.md

 ## Contribution

-This package is made for that, I would greatly appreciate your contribution to the package, you just have to fork your contribution in the repository.
+This package is made for that, I would greatly appreciate your contribution to the package.
 Contribution should be *performance improvement*, *new windows style*, or *Bug fix*

 ## Bug report

-If you encountered any problem or counter intuitive behavior, you can pull a request at [my GitHub](https://github.com/Gesee-y/Outdoors.jl) or tell me at [my discord](https://discord.gg/tZPxfjSQ)
+If you encountered any problem or counter intuitive behavior, you can create an issues at [my GitHub](https://github.com/Gesee-y/Outdoors.jl)